-[PR 5.3.6-3] A PIN device shall support service continuity when a PIN device changes the communication path from one PIN device to another PIN device.
+[PR 5.3.6-2] A PIN Element shall support service continuity when a PIN Element changes the communication path from one PIN Element to another PIN Element.
+The communication path between PIN devices may include both 3GPP and non-3GPP access.

-[PR 5.3.6-4] For a PIN it shall be possible to have more than one gateway UE.
+[PR 5.3.6-3] For a PIN it shall be possible to have more than one gateway UE.